-Findmypast's in-house military expert, Paul Nixon shows you how to turn detective on your old military photographs
+Findmypast's in-house military expert, Paul Nixon shows you how to turn detective on your old military photographs.

 No problem.
 We've summarised Paul's three top tips below, so you can start deciphering your vintage military photographs at your leisure.

 There are several identifying features in old army photos that can help you make sense of it.
 Look closely at collar, cloth and cap badges, accoutrements, jacket and trouser pattern.
-Don't forget to check the back of the photograph for more information and make a note of the photographer and location as old miiltary pictures were usually branded.
+Don't forget to check the back of the photograph for more information and make a note of the photographer and location as old military pictures were usually branded.
 All of these unique signs could help you understand which army regiment a soldier served in and what rank they were.

-2. Medal Clues
+2. Medal clues

 Examine the photograph in detail to see if you can identify the medals (if any) in it.
 If you can successfully recognise a medal, it will tell you what conflict the solider served in and what award they won.

-You need to scour the photograph in it's entirety to see if there are any other features that will reveal more details about it.
+You need to scour the photograph in its entirety to see if there are any other features that will reveal more details about it.
 Is there a newspaper or poster in the picture that has a date on it?
 Maybe the photo was taken near a clearly identifiable landmark or includes some other clue that can help you pinpoint it to a specific date range or place.